viewsourc3/Chishiki/posts/man.md

 ### Content and philosophy

-Each topic should have a title, and at least some minor description if it grows over a certain amount of posts.

 This blog contains thoughts on topics that I find interesting or that I am curious about, as well as knowledge and references to resources or links I have liked or used that helped me understand the topic or gain appreciation of it.